wp-cli/handbook/common-issues.md

 $ php -d memory_limit=512M "$(which wp)" package install <package-name>
 ```

-If you still run into a PHP fatal error, try these steps:
+If your PHP process is still running out of memory, try these steps:

 1. Restart PHP.
 2. Check for additional php.ini files: